Seirei Gensouki: Spirit Chronicles: Light novels

 The light novel is written by Yuri Kitayama and illustrated by Riv.
 It was serialized online between February 2014 and October 2020 on the user-generated novel publishing website Shōsetsuka ni Narō but was later acquired by Hobby Japan which has published twenty-seven volumes since October 2015 under its HJ Bunko imprint.
 The light novels are licensed in North America by J-Novel Club.

 Manga

 A manga adaptation by tenkla was serialized online via Hobby Japan's Comic Fire website from October 2016 to February 2017, being discontinued because of the artist's poor health.
 A second manga adaptation by Futago Minaduki has been serialized online via the same website since July 2017 and collected in twelve tankōbon volumes.
 The second manga adaptation is also licensed in North America by J-Novel Club.
+The second manga adaptation was added to the Crunchyroll Manga catalog in January 2026.

 Anime

 An anime television series adaptation was announced by Hobby Japan on November 27, 2020.
 The series is animated by TMS Entertainment (with production cooperation by WAO World) and directed by Osamu Yamasaki, with Yamasaki, Mitsutaka Hirota, Megumu Sasano and Yoshiko Nakamura writing the scripts, Kyoko Yufu designing the characters, and Yasuyuki Yamazaki composing the series' music.
 The series aired from July 6 to September 21, 2021, on TV Tokyo and other networks.
 The opening theme song is "New story", performed by Marika Kōno, while the ending theme song is "Elder flower", performed by Aguri Ōnishi.
 Crunchyroll streamed the series outside of Asia.
 On October 28, 2021, Crunchyroll announced an English dub, which premiered on December 27 of the same year.

 A second season was announced on November 5, 2021, which aired from October 8 to December 24, 2024.
 (Note: TV Tokyo lists the second season's premiere on October 7, 2024, at 25:30, which is effectively October 8 at 1:30 a.m.
 JST.)
 The opening theme song is "Auftakt" (アウフタクト, Aufutakuto), performed by Aguri Ōnishi, while the ending theme song is "Harumachiuta" (春待歌), performed by Nanaka Suwa.